 Full Moon Festival (Trung Thu) in Vietnam

-Young kids perform a lovely choreography to send thanks to their teachers in Teachers’ Day ceremony
+Young kids perform a lovely choreography to send thanks to their teachers in the Teachers’ Day ceremony

 The best of all cultural festivals in Vietnam happen around Tet Holiday (Lunar New Year Festival) and are mostly celebrated among members of ethnic groups or residents of certain provinces.